jjohnson-47/blackboard-content-hub/docs/README.md

 # Documentation for Blackboard Content Hub

-This directory contains comprehensive documentation for the Blackboard Content Hub project, featuring the "Nascent Digital Dawn" design theme.
+This directory contains comprehensive documentation for the Blackboard Content Hub project.

-## Design Theme: Nascent Digital Dawn

-Our documentation site features a modern, immersive design characterized by:

-- Deep indigo backgrounds with electric magenta accents
-- Animated ember particles creating a dynamic, engaging experience
-- Modern typography with Rajdhani and Open Sans fonts
-- Responsive design that works beautifully on all devices
-- Immersive iframe showcase with intuitive navigation

 ## Documentation Structure

 - **user-guide/** - End-user documentation for content creators and instructors
 - **developer-guide/** - Technical documentation for developers extending the system
-  - **style-revamp-plan.md** - Detailed plan for the "Nascent Digital Dawn" style implementation
 - **api-reference/** - Reference documentation for APIs and integration points
 - **examples/** - Example implementations and use cases
 - **troubleshooting/** - Common issues and their solutions